About Us

 Arielle E. Rubin, MD

-Child, Adolescent & Adult Psychiatrist | Neurodiversity-Affirming Care & Family-Centered Mental Health
+Child, Adolescent Psychiatrist | Neurodiversity-Affirming Care & Family-Centered Mental Health

 Mark L. Rubin, MD